-and where we may then define $z^{*}\alpha/4\rightarrow\alpha$, and the Bogoliubov transformation of the operator $b-b^{\dagger}$ constructs a displacement operator \cite{key-27}.
 In this way the $R^{2}$ term in the action describes the squeezed state operator which acts on the field raising and lowering operators to define a displacement operator for coherent states, which in the case of photons are laser states of light.

 We then evaluate a Wilson loop \cite{key-28} $W(\phi_{\nu}^{\mu})=\exp(\int i\phi_{\mu\nu}e^{\mu}dx^{\nu}$).
 In the path integral

 The infinitesimal shift in the field $\phi\rightarrow\phi+\delta\phi$ adjusts $Z[\phi,W]\rightarrow Z[\phi+\delta\phi,W]=\langle W\rangle$ and the expansion is